Quickstart: Build a Table API app with Python and Azure Cosmos DB

 Clean up resources

-In this quickstart, you've learned how to create an Azure Cosmos DB account, create a table using the Data Explorer, and run an app.
+In this quickstart, you've learned how to create an Azure Cosmos DB account, create a table using the Data Explorer, and run a Python app in Visual Studio to add table data.
 Now you can query your data using the Table API.